ucn-triumf/UCNanalysis/README.md

 # UCNanalysis2018

-This a collection of Python scripts to analyze data from the 2018 run.
+This is a collection of Python scripts to analyze data from the 2018 run.
+Scripts and results from the 2019 run are found in the [2019 branch](https://github.com/ucn-triumf/UCNanalysis/tree/2019).

+See [the report](https://github.com/ucn-triumf/UCNanalysis/blob/master/report/report.pdf) for a summary of results.

 ## extractcycles.py: